 College tutors play a key role in your course, and at Trinity much of the tutorial teaching is provided by our own academics who have wide and varied interests.
 These range across Latin and Greek literature, ancient history, archaeology and philosophy, and we encourage students to select optional papers which reflect their own deepening interests in diverse aspects of the classical world.
 In addition to tutorials, the College organises reading and translation classes to supplement the language teaching provided by the Classics Faculty.
-On the Classics side, Trinity’s teaching team includes Fellows in Classics (Gail Trimble) and Philosophy (Anil Gomes), and an excellent team of Lecturers in other areas of Classics and Ancient History, Archaeology and Philosophy.
+Trinity’s teaching team includes Fellows in Classics (Gail Trimble) and Philosophy (Anil Gomes), and an excellent team of Lecturers in other areas of Classics and Ancient History, Archaeology and Philosophy.

 Undergraduates benefit from a year group of six or seven students studying Classics.
 Students get to know Trinity Classicists in other year groups through a programme of social events, including a number of informal parties and the annual subject dinner.
 In addition, the Classics tutors invite speakers on a variety of topics, including recently divine appearances in Homer, new discoveries in the archaeology of Rome, or the role of Classics in a career in Strategy Consultancy.
 There are also termly read-throughs of classical plays (in translation!) such as Aristophanes’ Lysistrata, Euripides’ Helen, Menander’s Dyskylos or Plautus’ Miles Gloriosus, and of other short works or extracts such as Thucydides’ Melian Dialogue or the Homeric Hymn to Aphrodite.